 “Issuer” means the bank issuing a Letter of Credit at the request of the Pledgor that meets the requirements set forth in the definition of Letter of Credit herein.

-“Letter of Credit” means an irrevocable, transferable, standby letter of credit, issued by a major U.S. commercial bank or foreign bank with a U.S. branch office with a Credit Rating of at least “A-” by S&P and “A3” by Moody’s, utilizing the form set forth in Schedule 2 attached hereto, with such changes to the terms in that form as the issuing bank may require and as may be acceptable to the party in whose favor the letter of credit is issued.
+“Letter of Credit” means an irrevocable, transferable, standby letter of credit in an amount of not more than $315,000,000, issued by a major U.S. commercial bank or foreign bank with a U.S. branch office with a Credit Rating of at least “A-” by S&P and “A3” by Moody’s and otherwise reasonably acceptable to the Secured Party, utilizing the form set forth in Schedule 2 attached hereto, with such changes to the terms in that form as the issuing bank may require and as may be acceptable to the party in whose favor the letter of credit is issued.
 Each Letter of Credit shall be a Credit Support Document and shall be advised through The Chase Manhattan Bank.

 “Moody’s” means Moody’s Investors Service, Inc. or its successor.